This post is not intended to be a complete guide to living in Kraków as an expat.

 After school, I often returned to the flat via the Market Square.
 Sometimes, I went for a beer in a beer garden on the square with a few of my coursemates.

-Dating back to the 13th century, the Market Square is the largest medieval town square in Europe.
+Dating back to the 13th century, the main square in Kraków is the largest medieval town square in Europe.
 Just approaching it gets the adrenaline flowing.

 Being the central feature of the Market Square, the Cloth Hall (Sukiennice in Polish) steals the show.
 Once a major centre of international trade with origins dating back to the 13th century, the Cloth Hall continues to bustle with the energy of countless vendors and traders.